deksa89/React-Todo-App/README.md

 # **TODO App**

 This is a simple TODO app that allows you to keep track of tasks you need to complete.
-You can add, sort, and delete tasks as needed.
+You can add, sort, edit and delete tasks as needed.

 ## Features

 - Add new tasks
 - Delete tasks
+- Edit tasks
 - Mark tasks as completed
 - View completed tasks
 - Drag and drop tasks